RocketSoftware/uniface-ux/README.md

 ### Configuration with Tomcat as a standalone web application

-- Clone this repository to your web server as a WebApp named ux-widgets
+- Clone this repository to your web server as a WebApp named ux-widgets.
-- Goto inside the WebApp ux-widgets
+- Navigate into \WebApp ux-widgets directory.
-- Start your Uniface Tomcat
+- Start your Uniface Tomcat.
 - Open a browser with URL: http://localhost:8080/ux-widgets/test/index.html

 ## How to run the automated tests